Need To Calm Down Now? Here's A Road Map

 6. Meditate with a mantra.

 Meditating with a mantra is an immediate, effective, and easy way to relieve stress, control anxiety, and release pressure—providing long-lasting calming effects that you can take with you into your day.
-It has been clinically proven to decrease depression symptoms, increase your happiness, improve immune function, and help you feel more socially connected and less stressed.
+It has been clinically proven to decrease depression symptoms1, increase your happiness, improve immune function, and help you feel more socially connected and less stressed2.
 Even a small practice of three minutes a day will create greater peace and satisfaction with your relationships, creativity, and career.

 Below, I've shared a simple but effective guided meditation to help you.